cloudmesh/client/_sources/commands/command_reservation.txt

 Update Reservation
 ----------------------------------------------------------------------
-Please note that you have to escape the whitespaces with '\\' for commmand line arguments such as '--start', '--end'.
+Please note that you have to escape the whitespaces with '\\' for command line arguments such as '--start', '--end'.
 ::

     $ cm reservation update --name=test3 --project=cloudnauts